Kiria-F/noita-saves/README.md

 - Quit the game
 - __Wait for finish of Steam sync__ (if it's enabled)
 - Open NoitaSaves, enter "L" (Load)
-- Choose the save's index
+- Choose the save's index ("L" for last)

 ### To delete a save:
 - Open NoitaSaves, enter "D" (Delete)
-- Choose the save's index
+- Choose the save's index ("A" for all)

 > You can input commands in lower-case

-> You can also input a full command one-line, for example: "L 4", "d 2" or "s my save"
+> You can input a full command one-line, e.g. "L 4", "d2", "s my save"

+> You can stick parameters to load and delete commands, e.g. "ll", "d1"

 ## Also:
 ### You can launch Noita directly from NoitaSaves